 “I speak on behalf of all my colleagues when I say that we are utterly appalled at this dreadful, dreadful news,” she added.
 “Our job is to patrol the streets and to protect people.”

-Human remains were located during the search, but not immediately identified.
+Human remains were located during the search and eventually identified as Everard’s.

-The same day police confirmed that Everard’s body had been found, they formally identified the suspect in custody as Couzens, and charged him with kidnap and murder.
-Per a news release, the woman arrested with him on March 9 was released on bail.
-The exposure incident allegedly occurred in a South London fast food restaurant three days before Everard disappeared.
-Couzens had his first hearing at the Westminster Magistrates Court on Saturday, and will appear at the Old Bailey (the Central Criminal Court of England and Wales) on March 16.
-Meanwhile, the Independent Office for Police Conduct announced on March 11 that it had instigated an investigation into the Met’s response to the indecent exposure report from February 28.
+The same day police confirmed that Everard’s body had been found, they formally identified the suspect in custody as Couzens and charged him with kidnap and murder.
+Per a news release, the woman who had been arrested with him on March 9 was released on bail.
+The exposure incident allegedly occurred in a South London fast-food restaurant three days before Everard disappeared.
+Couzens had his first hearing at the Westminster Magistrates Court on March 13 and appeared at the Old Bailey (the Central Criminal Court of England and Wales) on March 16.
+Meanwhile, the Independent Office for Police Conduct announced on March 11 that it had instigated an investigation into the Met’s response to the indecent-exposure report from February 28.

 This article has been updated.